lilletechhub/lilletechhub.github.io/README.md

 Contribute
 ----------
-Contact us on the Google Group, make pull-request, this web site must be managed by Lyon communities themselves.
+Contact us on the Google Group, make pull-request, this web site must be managed by Lille communities themselves.

 Developers
 ----------
 This web site is done with plain HTML/CSS3/Javascript and AngularJS.

-The website is hosted through GitHub pages at lyontechhub.github.io as Organization pages (cf. https://help.github.com/articles/user-organization-and-project-pages).
+The website is hosted through GitHub pages at lilletechhub.github.io as Organization pages (cf. https://help.github.com/articles/user-organization-and-project-pages).
 Note that GitHub uses master branch to deploy, that's why we have 'dev' branch as the default one, which contains source code, that is compiled through Gulp and pushed to master for deployment (see below).

 ### Source code